csev/py4inf/code/gmane/README.txt

 Win: gword.py

 Range of counts: 33229 129
-Output written to gword.jsonp
+Output written to gword.js

-This produces the file gword.jsonp which you can visualize using the file gword.htm.
+This produces the file gword.js which you can visualize using the file gword.htm.

 A second visualization is in gline.py.
 It visualizes email participation by